In defense of their safety, the safety of animals, and my First Amendment rights, I will NOT be doing so. Please help me.

 According to records submitted to the Virginia Department of Agriculture by PETA itself, no species of animal is immune.
 PETA employees report that well cared for and dearly beloved animals snatched from their yards, kittens and puppies with their whole lives ahead of them, and even species of animals with which PETA is most identified—those raised for food—such as chickens, are not spared the needle at PETA.

 PETA rounds up to kill healthy cats and kittens.

-Because the details recounted by former employees in Why PETA Kills are so precise, citing specific incidents, specific animals, and corroborating and contextualizing the other evidence we have about the inner workings of PETA as never before, and with more and more of their supporters and donors becoming aware of their killing, PETA is under siege.
-With Weinstein-like legal tactics that are the hallmark of their efforts to contain the truth, PETA issued a subpoena demanding that I turn over all information relating to anyone I have ever spoken to about PETA’s killing, including the former employees who were sources for my book.
+Because the details recounted by employees in Why PETA Kills are so precise, citing specific incidents, specific animals, and corroborating and contextualizing the other evidence we have about the inner workings of PETA as never before, and with more and more of their supporters and donors becoming aware of their killing, PETA is under siege.
+With Weinstein-like legal tactics that are the hallmark of their efforts to contain the truth, PETA will depose me demanding that I turn over all information relating to anyone I have ever spoken to about PETA’s killing, including the employees who were sources for my book.
 I will NOT be doing so.

 A healthy mama and her two kittens given to PETA when they promised to find them homes.
 They were killed within minutes in the back of a van, a donor-funded slaughterhouse on wheels.